 Intro

 Hello, handyman!
-Congrats on the new job.
-This guide will help you learn to use your new Ridgid impact driver/drill by teaching you to change its bits as well as change its battery.
+Congrats on the new job at This guide will help you learn to use your new Ridgid impact driver/drill by teaching you to change its bits as well as its battery.
 These two things are crucial tasks for a handyman owning this impact driver/drill, so it is important that you know how to perform these tasks well.
 In addition to these simple tasks, you will also learn to fix a wooden fence post, hang a picture, remove a tire, drill a pilot hole, install a striker plate, and remove a vent cover.

 Product Overview

 The Ridgid impact driver/drill is essentially the 21st century’s extreme version of a screwdriver.
 The drill has a brushless internal design and a durable rubber exterior to safety and comfort.
 It is equipped with a belt clip to allow for carry without having to hold it.
-There is a speed switch at the top to allow for three different speeds of the drill, designed for different tasks in mind.
+There is a speed switch at the top to allow for three different speeds, designed for different tasks.
 Level one is slow, but allows for much more torque.
 There are forward and reverse buttons for any task at hand.
 The universal bit slot at the front of the drill allows for any type of bit and nearly any size bit to be used.
 You can transform the tool drastically by placing different bits into the bit slot.
 The drill also includes LED lights near the bottom for work in dark areas.
-Not only can it do everything a screwdriver can do, it can do so much more, like allow you to fix a tire, drill pilot holes for large pieces of wood, cut holes out of any material, and ratchet down bolts.
+Not only can it do everything a screwdriver can do, but it can do so much more, like allow you to fix a tire, drill pilot holes for large pieces of wood, cut holes out of any material, and ratchet down bolts.
 It can even be used as a flashlight and a router.
 This piece of equipment is essential for a handyman as it is so versatile.
 Nearly every task can use one of its features, so it is a good thing the drill is so durable and reliable.